monsoonery/PDM-project/README.md

 ```
 python main.py
 ```

+This will launch a matplotlib plot window*, in which new nodes and edges should appear as time goes on.

+**Note:** depending on the chosen parameters, random chance, and the computing power of your device, the calculations can take anywhere form 5 minutes to 3 hours!
+As such, we added an option to stop the algorithm at any point _without terminating the entire Python script_.
+For this, make sure the cmd/Powershell window is in focus, and then press `Ctrl + C`.

+After RRT* is done running, a final plot will be shown, and the number of iterations, elapsed time, and configurations for the shortest path will be printed to the terminal.
+- If a path was found, closing the plot window will automatically launch the simulation of the robot following this path .
+- If no path was found, closing the plot window open and close the simulation window immediately.

+*only if `animate_plot = True`, see "Reproducing our test results" below

 ### Simulation only
 Inside the PDM-project folder, open a command prompt window and run:
 ```
 python main_simulation_only.py
 ```

-This will launch a pybullet window and should show our robot in its environment following a path.
+This will launch a simulation window and should show our robot in its environment following a path.

 To edit the path the robot follows, open `python main_simulation_only.py` and edit the list of configurations in the variable `results`.
-For convenience, we have included the paths from our tests in the folder `configs` as .txt files.
+We have included the paths from our tests in the folder `configs` as .txt files.
 You can copy-paste the contexts of these .txt files into the variable `results`.

 ## Reproducing our test results
 The file `main.py` contains a list of parameters that can be edited to run the various cases mentioned in our report.
 The most relevant variables are: